-

 Proposals are reviewed by our panel

-Grant finalists are selected and notified
+Grant partners are selected and notified

-Projects are implemented, with light-touch reporting focused on learning and impact
+Projects are implemented with light-touch reporting focused on learning and impact

 Grant Timelines